coop152/obsidian-vaults/Year 3/Third Year Project/Some time between 4-01 and 10-01.md

 - Switched `Time.cpp` to use chrono in a very rudimentary way; just uses chrono to get the unix epoch time where unix libraries where previously used, and then makes imitations of the unix library functions.
+- Did very hasty conversion in many files, mostly related to file system stuff.
+Microsoft provides some useful unix porting functions for this purpose, though they dont provide all of them so some modifications (and hacks) were required.
+- Did actual proper conversion to the modern c++ file api in calendar.cpp (i believe)